About Us

 Hydrogen is an Energy Superstar

-Clean hydrogen can be produced from a diverse range of low-carbon energy sources.
-Its potential supply includes production from renewable electricity, biomass, nuclear, and fossil fuels combined with carbon capture, use and storage (CCUS).
+Clean hydrogen can be produced from a diverse range of low-CO2 energy sources.
+Its potential supply includes production from fossil fuels combined with CO2 capture use and storage (CCUS), low-emission electricity, biomass, and biomethane.

-Hydrogen can be used to store, move, and deliver low carbon or carbon neutral energy to where it is needed.
+Hydrogen can be used to store, move, and deliver low-carbon energy to where it is needed.
 It can be transported as a gas by pipelines or in liquid form by ships, much like liquefied natural gas (LNG).
 It can be stored as a liquid, gas, or chemical compound such as ammonia.

 You can learn more about hydrogen transport and storage here.

-There are a wide range of applications where the use of hydrogen is either growing or has the potential for significant future demand.
+The use of clean hydrogen is growing across a wide range of applications and has the potential for significant future demand, including in export markets.
 Clean hydrogen can be used as a feedstock or a replacement fuel in a number of industries, including petroleum refining, ammonia for fertilizer production, food and pharmaceutical production, metals and steel manufacturing, and in nearly all forms of transportation, including air, ship and rail.
 Hydrogen can also be converted to energy through engines, turbines, and fuel cells, or through hybrid approaches such as integrated combined cycle gasification and hydrogen turbines.
 Clean hydrogen is one of the leading, lowest cost options for storing energy from renewables, as it can be stored onsite and electricity from clean hydrogen can be dispatched on demand over long durations and can extend through seasonal demand needs.

 - CHFC Supplemental Comments on RNG Issues in 45V Guidance